Carotid Body Glomus Tumor (Glomus Caroticum; Carotid Body Paraganglioma)

 - T1WI+C: avid early enhancement

-- 68Ga-DOTANOC and 68Ga-DOTATATE PET/CT: Emerging diagnostic PET/CT agent used for detection of somatostatin expressing tumors (neuroendocrine tumors, paraganglioma etc).
+- 68Ga-DOTANOC and 68Ga-DOTATATE positron emission tomography (PET)/CT: emerging diagnostic PET/CT agent used for detection of somatostatin expressing tumors (neuroendocrine tumors, paraganglioma, etc).

-- Contrast-enhanced CT or MRI without and with IV contrast with catheter angiography
+- Contrast-enhanced CT or MRI without and with intravenous contrast with catheter angiography

 - Evaluate for multiple tumors

 For more information, please see the corresponding chapter in Radiopaedia.